2023 Most Popular Natural Resources Conservation Bachelor's Degree Schools in the Plains States Region

 Read full report on Natural Resources Conservation at University of Missouri - Columbia

-St Olaf College did quite well in this year’s ranking of the most popular places for natural resources conservation students to get a bachelor’s degree.
-It came in at #8 on the list.
+St Olaf College ranked #8 on this year’s Most Popular Natural Resources Conservation Bachelor’s Degree Schools in the Plains States Region list.
 Located in the town of Northfield, St. Olaf is a private not-for-profit college with a small student population.

 Of the 33 students majoring in conservation at St. Olaf, 36% are male and 64% are female.

-Drake University did quite well in this year’s ranking of the most popular places for natural resources conservation students to get a bachelor’s degree.
-It came in at #9 on the list.
-Drake is a small private not-for-profit school located in the midsize city of Des Moines.
+With a ranking of #9, Drake University did quite well on this year’s most popular schools for natural resources conservation students working on their bachelor’s degree.
+Drake is a small private not-for-profit school located in the city of Des Moines.

 Of the 27 students majoring in conservation at Drake, 41% are male and 59% are female.

-University of Nebraska at Omaha ranked #10 on this year’s Most Popular Natural Resources Conservation Bachelor’s Degree Schools in the Plains States Region list.
-Located in the city of Omaha, UNOMAHA is a public school with a large student population.
+University of Nebraska at Omaha came in at #10 in this year’s edition of the Most Popular Natural Resources Conservation Bachelor’s Degree Schools in the Plains States Region ranking.
+Located in the large city of Omaha, UNOMAHA is a public school with a fairly large student population.

 Women make up 68% of the conservation majors at the school.